 Information Accessibility and Language Diversity

-Inclusivity also extends to the way information is communicated to guests.
+Inclusivity also extends to the way information is communicated to guests, in which a digital hotel concierge can help.
 In a world where travel knows no borders, guests often come from varied linguistic backgrounds.
 Providing information in multiple languages, whether through multilingual brochures, menus, or digital content, is crucial.
 It not only facilitates better understanding but also conveys a message of welcome and respect.
 This effort can be extended to having staff who are proficient in different languages or using technology aids like translation apps to bridge any communication gaps.

 Acknowledging Different Physical Abilities